Kotlin/KEEP/proposals/statics.md

 > create a  weird exception where the super class or interface implementation will be getting access to `this` reference,
 > while the methods of the static objects themselves have no access to `this`.
 However, in the future, if needed,
 > we may introduce a separate concept of [Static interfaces and static overrides](#static-interfaces-and-static-overrides).

+The key use-case for static objects is to group a number of declarations with short names, such that they will be used at their call sites with a qualified call syntax of `<ObjectName>.<declarationName>`.
+This will aid in autocompletion such declarations in IDE by typing the name of the containing object first to discover all the members inside.
+Declaration with longer, non-ambiguous names should continue to be declared on the top-level in packages.

 Static objects do not have value and do not extend `Any`.
 Still, to future-proof them, they are forbidden from declaring any functions with the same Kotlin or platform signatures that are declared in the `kotlin.Any` class.
 For example: